 This page has been peer-reviewed, fact-checked, and edited by multiple qualified attorneys and legal professionals to ensure substantive accuracy and coverage.
 Our publication process is robust, following a 16-step content creation and review process.

-One of the most effective ways an Internet attorney can remove online content is to file a Digital Millennium Copyright Act (DMCA) takedown notice with a webmaster, webhost, and/or a website’s Internet Service Provider (“ISP”).
+One of the most effective ways for an Internet attorney to remove online content is by filing a Digital Millennium Copyright Act (DMCA) takedown notice.
+A DMCA can be filed with webmasters, web hosts, and/or a website’s Internet Service Provider (“ISP”).

 What is the DMCA?